j-c-w/RXPSC/JCWREADME.md

 2. Turn the pattern into a MNRL file: `pcre2mnrl <inputfile> <outputfile (.mnrl)>`

 3. Turn MNRL into ANML: `vasim <mnrl file> -a`

+#Running
+The run script is in temp_scripts/FCCM/lut_based_8bit_groups.py, run that with --help to see the options.

+#On the Eddie Cluster
+Eddie sadly does not support nix super well.
+There is a script to setup a partial environment --- not good enough to do the whole setup, but good enough to run the python.
+Try eddie_setup.sh